Fox News has got the inside of Anna Nicole Smith's refrigerator.

 Welcome back to the Rush Limbaugh program here at the EIB Network.

-Fit is a fiddle.
+Fit as a fiddle.

-And uh that pretty much summarizes the uh testimony.
+And that pretty much summarizes the testimony.

-I'm I'm still I still cannot figure this out myself, and I'm a recovering lawyer.
+I still cannot figure this out myself, and I'm a recovering lawyer.

-Uh but Mitchell was widely quoted as saying that uh that quote about who knew that Plame worked for the CIA before the column came out, um the Novak column and she said at the time, quote, it was widely known among those of us who cover the intelligence community, unquote.
+But Mitchell was widely quoted as saying that, quote, about who knew that Plame worked for the CIA before the column came out, the Novak column.

-So you can't say that the Bush administration conspired to out a CIA agent as punishment for her husband's uh blowing the whistle and telling the truth about the uh yellow cake in Niger, if you remember the facts of this rather obscure lawsuit.
+So you can't say that the Bush administration conspired to out a CIA agent as punishment for her husband's blowing the whistle and telling the truth about the yellow cake in Niger, if you remember the facts of this rather obscure lawsuit.

-Curiously, Andrea Mitchell has recanted that quote and when asked about well did you say it or didn't say it has now said that she cannot explain what she said or why she said it.
+And when asked about, well, did you say it or didn't say it, has now said that she cannot explain what she said or why she said it.

-He just said it.
+You just said it.

 So the problem is she did say it.